Connect WordPress

 Operational ownership

-WordPress works better when every automated path has a visible owner, a clear escalation boundary, and one shared definition of what counts as enough context before the next step fires.
+WordPress works better when every automated path has a visible owner, a clear escalation boundary, and one shared definition of what counts.

 System-specific context

-Tie WordPress to embeds so the agent can answer with current state, not with generic summaries that leave the team cleaning up missing details after the conversation ends.
+Tie WordPress to embeds so the assistant can answer with current state, not with generic summaries that leave the team cleaning up.

 Bounded rollout

-Start with better onboarding, prove that the workflow is stable in production, and only then expand into fewer tickets once the prompts, permissions, and handoff rules are doing real work for the team.
+Start with better onboarding, prove that the workflow is stable in production, and only then expand into fewer tickets once the prompts.

 Measurement loop

-Review conversations that touched knowledge base, inspect where the workflow still breaks, and tighten the operating model until wordpress feels repeatable under real volume instead of just under ideal demos.
-That review loop should cover answer quality, captured context, escalation quality, and the amount of manual cleanup that still lands on the team after the first answer.
+Review conversations that touched knowledge base, inspect where the workflow still breaks, and tighten the operating model until wordpress feels repeatable under.

 - A better help experience on content-heavy sites